edsilv/iiif.io/source/api/presentation/2.1/index.md

     Usage:
     {: .usage}
-    * Any resource _MAY_ have one or more logos associated with it.
+    * Any resource _MAY_ have exactly one logo associated with it.

 ####  4.3.
 Technical Properties